elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 ---

-### Are we limited to just function handler in JavaScript?
+### Are we limited to just function handlers in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>